 The course aims at introducing the student to the principles of Ottoman Turkish and to the texts written in this language.
 Ottoman Turkish as a written language was the direct predecessor of modern Turkish spoken today in Turkey and a large geography outside of Turkey that used to form a part of the Ottoman Empire.
 The word ‘Ottoman’ is derived from the name Osman, founder of the dynasty, which ruled the empire between c.
 1300 and 1922.
 As all languages do, Ottoman Turkish underwent all kinds of changes during its 600 years of existence, and the grammatical forms and vocabulary of the older phases of the language eventually transformed or disappeared, and were replaced by more modern variants.
 Ottoman Turkish was written in the Arabo-Persian alphabet borrowed mainly from the Persian cultural sphere in the fourteenth century.
 This went together with the adoption of a great many loanwords from Arabic and Persian and incorporation of Arabic and Persian grammatical constructions into the language.
 From the nineteenth century onward, a policy of “language reform” started to gain ground that aimed to remove the non-Turkish grammar and loanwords from the language.
 Under the presidency of Atatürk, this process culminated whereby the old script was replaced in 1928 by the Latin alphabet.

+The students participating in the course will first learn how to read and write in the old script before starting to work on simple texts.
 The fundamental principles of Turkish grammar and syntax will be frequently reviewed.
 The students will also be introduced to the Arabic and Persian elements incorporated into Ottoman Turkish.
-Another important aspect of this course is to familiarize the students with the use of Lexiqamus to solve problems encountered in the assigned texts.
+Another important aspect of this course is to familiarize the students with the use of dictionaries to solve problems encountered in the assigned texts.
 There will be weekly assignments in the first part of the course when more attention will be paid upon grammatical structures.
 The second part will be more reading-intensive that will be concluded by a reading comprehension exam.
-This examination consists of transcribing and translating a set of printed and handwritten texts in Ottoman Turkish.
-Students will be asked to prepare a 4,000-word paper to discuss the historical context of these texts assigned for the final exam.
+This examination consists of transcribing and translating a set of print texts written originally in Ottoman Turkish.
+Students will also be asked to prepare a 4000-word paper to discuss the historical context of the texts assigned for the final exam.

 Students who have taken this course will: